 Lenfest-Earth Institute Professor of Natural Resource Economics

 Scott Barrett Columbia-École Polytechnique Alliance Visiting Professor.
 He is Lenfest-Earth Institute Professor of Natural Resource Economics in the School of International and Public Affairs at Columbia University.
-He will be visiting École Polytechnique in the 2016-2017 academic year.
+He will be visiting École Polytechnique, Department of Economics during the Spring 2017 semester.

 Columbia-École Polytechnique Alliance Visiting Professor.
 He is Professor of Physics at Columbia University and is currently visiting the École Polytechnique Center of Theorethical Physics in the 2015-2016 academic year. - See more at: http://alliance.columbia.edu/current-visiting-professors#sthash.9Zoiz7gy.dpuf

 Scott Barret will be teaching Game Theory and the Climate Change Negotiations during his visit to Ecole polytechnique.
 He is a leading scholar on transnational and global challenges, ranging from climate change to disease eradication.
 His research focuses on how institutions like norms, customary law, resolutions, and treaties can be used to promote international cooperation.
 He has advised a number of international organizations, including the United Nations, the World Bank, the OECD, the European Commission, and the International Task Force on Global Public Goods.
 He was previously a lead author of the Intergovernmental Panel on Climate Change and a member of the Academic Panel to the Department of Environment in the UK.